‘Heartbreaking’: Indianapolis woman charged after babies transported in milk crate strapped to bike - NewsBreak

 ‘Heartbreaking’: Indianapolis woman charged after babies transported in milk crate strapped to bike

-Police were called to Just Pizza on June 27 after one of Henderson’s coworkers, Suezanne Lynch, says she saw a woman on a bike swerving and almost wrecking a few times, at one point hitting a curb and almost causing the bike to fall over, according to court documents.
+Police were called to Just Pizza at 3852 E. 10th Street on June 27 after one of Henderson’s coworkers, Suezanne Lynch, says she saw a woman on a bike swerving and almost wrecking a few times, at one point hitting a curb and almost causing the bike to fall over, according to court documents.

 After realizing two babies were inside the crate, Lynch called for medics.